glacier bay year faq

 Can I go home or travel elsewhere during the program?

-Can I take online coursework through another college or university while participating in the Glacier Bay Year?
+Can I take online coursework through another university while participating in the Glacier Bay Semester?

 Students may not take outside coursework while enrolled.
 Tidelines is an immersive living-learning program, and students will be fully occupied each day with work and study.
 Students will have neither the time for additional studies nor sufficiently reliable internet access to succeed in online courses.